dave-thompson/qmk-modules/switcher/README.md

 ```

-### 2. Exposé Only, with Vim Bindings
+### 2. Exposé Key with Vim Bindings
 Jenny has a Mac and uses Exposé rather than the app switcher.
 Her Exposé key immediately shows her open windows of the current app, and she cycles through the windows of other apps by tapping 'F' with her left index finger.

-She uses Vim key bindings to navigate between windows and hits the Enter key to open the selected window.
+She uses Vim key bindings to navigate between windows and hits the Enter key to switch to the selected window.

 #### a. keymap.json